katademy-decks/kubernetes/README.md

 # k8s-faq

-The most in-depth repository for Kubernetes interview questions (or we aim to be!)
+The most in-depth repository for Kubernetes interview questions.
+Or we aim to be!

 Test your knowledge of Kubernetes via flashcards ranging in difficulty from easy to very hard.

-### Table of Contents

 1. [Cluster Architecture](./docs/cluster-architecture.md)
 1. [Containers](./docs/containers.md)